 - Use well-defined sections and subsections that follow a logical pathway and broadly follow your case theory.
 Tribunals will often want to navigate around a submission or focus on particular aspects at different times.
 It is essential that they are able to work through a submission by reference to specific and well-defined sections.
 Particular care should be given to the content of headings and subheadings.
 It is a common slip for a drafter to give little thought to a heading and whether it accurately reflects what follows.
 For anything over around 25 pages, an index or table of contents is a good idea.

-- Do not be afraid to use annexures, tables, schedules, chronologies and diagrams to support the written submissions.
+- Do not be afraid to use appendices, tables, schedules, chronologies and diagrams to support the written submissions.
 While words are a powerful tool, these forms of presentation can be a compelling adjunct in that they provide a more visual presentation of the point or issue in question and enhance the tribunal’s understanding.
 They can also have the advantage of cutting down the volume of the submission itself, leaving the tribunal with a more digestible document to consider.
 A good example of this is when dealing with a detailed factual background, where the blow-by-blow detail may be important.
-A pithy summary of the facts supported by a schedule form chronology that references the contemporaneous documents allows the tribunal to get a clear sense of what happened from the submission but then access the detail in the schedule.
-This avoids pages and pages of a written chronology which a tribunal may well find turgid, but at the same time ensures that the detail is available when needed.
+A pithy summary of the facts supported by a schedule-form chronology that references the contemporaneous documents allows the tribunal to get a clear sense of what happened from the submission but then access the detail in the schedule.
+This avoids pages and pages of a written chronology that a tribunal may well find turgid, but at the same time ensures that the detail is available when needed.

 - Eradicate all typographical errors.

 - Count the number of adjectives that you have used throughout.
-Ask yourself honestly whether those that you have deployed are really required and whether the sentences and underlying points are well made without them.
+Ask yourself honestly whether those you have deployed are really required and whether the sentences and underlying points are well made without them.

 Drafting considerations for specific submissions

-The approach to submissions varies from arbitration to arbitration, depending on various factors including the applicable rules, the arbitrators, the practice of the legal representatives, the procedural law and the nature of the underlying claims.
-Nevertheless, there tends to be a pattern along the lines of the following of the initial phase of request and answer, statements of case or memorials, exchanged sequentially, pre-hearing submissions or skeletons and post-hearing submissions.
+The approach to submissions varies from arbitration to arbitration, depending on various factors, including the applicable rules, the arbitrators, the practice of the legal representatives, the procedural law and the nature of the underlying claims.
+Nevertheless, there tends to be a pattern along the lines of following the initial phase of request and answer, statements of case or memorials, exchanged sequentially, pre-hearing submissions or skeletons and post-hearing submissions.